 The new iPhone range is finally here - What was the initial consumer response and what does this mean for planners looking to forecast in one of the most unpredictable launch years to date?

 To answer this, we analysed consumer buying signals coming out of the iPhone 12 launch announcement and from the equivalent iPhone 11 launch in a selection of global markets.
-Our AI-powered demand planning tool, QU, then used this data to bring the voice of the customer into an integrated planning process and forecast demand for each of the new iPhone models.
+Our AI-powered demand planning tool used this data to bring the voice of the customer into an integrated planning process and forecast demand for each of the new iPhone models.

 Our team of experts have curated these forecasts and delved deeper into the consumer conversation data to provide some planning guidelines for the run up to Christmas: